 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) (cofinanced by the European Union and the Swiss Agency for Development and Cooperation).

 Lead executing agency: Ministry of Finance and Planning

 Overall term: 2016 to 2020

-To increase local revenue levels, ten selected local authorities are given advice on how to manage the income they receive in an efficient and transparent manner.
-Providing on-the-job training and coaching sessions for local experts and managers helps to improve taxpayer registration and tax collection procedures.
+Supporting the system of own local revenue: Aiming to increase local revenue, the project advises 15 selected local government authorities on how to manage the income they receive in an efficient and transparent manner.
+Providing on-the-job training and coaching sessions for local officials helps to improve procedures for taxpayer registration and tax collection.